Applies To: Windows Server 2016, Windows Server 2012 R2, Windows Server 2012

 This is a new tab for Windows Server 2012 R2:

-Choose an attestation mode from three possible options.
+Choose an attestation mode from the three possible options.

 None: Implies that key attestation must not be used

-Required, if client is capable: Allows users on a device that does not support TPM key attestation (because either the TPM is an old TPM that does not support key attestation or there is no TPM on that device) to continue enrolling for that certificate.
+Required, if client is capable: Allows users on a device that does not support TPM key attestation to continue enrolling for that certificate.
 Users who can perform attestation will be distinguished with a special issuance policy OID.
+Some devices might not be able to perform attestation because of an old TPM that does not support key attestation, or the device not having a TPM at all.

 Required: Client must perform TPM key attestation, otherwise the certificate request will fail.